 If the closures continue, the CARES Act permits colleges to continue paying Federal Work-Study students for up to a year even if the school is closed.
 The amount will be based on the scheduled hours, not previously worked hours, and can be disbursed in one payment or over a series of payments.

-If you worked part-time or full-time while going to college and were laid off, you may be eligible for expanded unemployment provided by the CARES Act and further continued by the second stimulus bill.
+If you worked part-time or full-time while going to college and were laid off, you may have been eligible for expanded unemployment provided by the CARES Act and further continued by the second stimulus bill.
 Under the CARES Act, unemployment was increased by $600 weekly for four months through July 31 and was even expanded to those who were previously not eligible for unemployment including part-time employees, freelancers, independent contractors, gig workers, and the self-employed.

-Unfortunately, your college classes were most likely moved online during this time and you may be considering enrolling in summer school classes which will most likely also be online.
-Although you didn’t get to take advantage of all the amenities available on campus for the entire school year, don’t forget that when you file your taxes you may be eligible for education tax breaks for online college classes.
+Your college classes may have unfortunately been moved online during this time, and you may be considering enrolling in another semester of classes which will most likely also be online.
+Although you didn’t get to take advantage of all the amenities available on campus for the entire school year, don’t forget that when you file your taxes you may still be eligible for education tax breaks for online college classes.
 You may be able to claim the American Opportunity Tax Credit worth up to $2,500 for the first four years of college or the Lifetime Learning Credit worth up to $2,000 per tax return even if you take one class.